The Greek Age of Bronze

 (*3) Iliad, II 494-759.

-(*5) Piyama-radu (Piyama means gift and Radu was a good deity) is mentioned in several Hittite tables dated from 1290 to 1215 BC.
-He was probably a Luwian price belong to the "Apta" population.
+(*5) Piyama-radu (Piyama means gift and Radu was a good deity) was probably a Luwian price belong to the "Apta" population.
 He seems to be a dangerous mercenary alied with the Ahhiyawa (The Achaeans).
+He is mentioned in several Hittite tables associated with the reigns of Muwattali II, Hattusili III, and Tudhaliya IV.

 (*6) It is know by other documents that this region correspond to the modern Mysia.